juhilpatel8/super-powered-api-testing/README.md

 #### Option 3: Run them in Postman
-To run the Postman tests, just import the [`tests.json`](tests/newman/tests.json) file into Postman. (you can do this by clicking the "_import_" button in the header bar)
+To run the Postman tests, just import the [`tests.json`](https://raw.githubusercontent.com/BigstickCarpet/super-powered-api-testing/master/tests/newman/tests.json) and [`localhost-environment.json`](https://raw.githubusercontent.com/BigstickCarpet/super-powered-api-testing/master/tests/newman/localhost-environment.json) files into Postman. (you can do this by clicking the "_import_" button in the header bar)

+> **Note:** The `localhost-environment.json` file creates a [Postman environment](http://www.getpostman.com/docs/environments) that points to the local web server ([http://localhost:8080](http://localhost:8080)).
+Be sure to select this environment from the drop-down list in Postman, otherwise none of the requests will know where to go.

 > **Note:** Make sure you run the two requests in the `00: Setup` folder first.
 These requests download [Postman BDD](https://github.com/BigstickCarpet/postman-bdd) and add some test fixtures that are needed by all of the other tests.